Official-Aurora/Cadmus/README.md

     }
     %end

-Replace Commands with whatever Cadmus class you'd like to run.
+Replace ``AUCommands`` with whatever Cadmus class you'd like to run.

 ## UICache